peterlaursen/abf/README.txt

 Version 0.21
 Copyright (C) 2008 Peter Laursen.

+What's New in Version 0.21?

+* A lot of minor bug fixes have made it into this release.
+* Better handling of the saved position in the player.
+* Both programs now internally use the same ABF library.
+This has mostly been of no consequence to users, but for me (or the ones who looked at the source code), it was hell to work with.
+* The converter has also had various smaller bug fixes.
+* The old header of the audio format is no longer supported in this player.
+* The converter now shows you what file it is currently converting out of the total number of files it needs to process.
+* Two new keyboard commands have been added to the player: f takes you directly to the beginning of the book, l takes you to the last section of the book.

 WHAT'S NEW IN VERSION 0.2?

 Many things have been updated in this latest version of the programs.
 Here is a short list: